CassonStallings/Publications/publications.md

 Brockhaus, JA, S Khorram, RI Bruck, MV Campbell, and C Stallings.
 1992.
 A Comparison of Landsat TM and SPOT HRV Data for Use in the Development of Forest Defoliation Models.
 International Journal of Remote Sensing 13, no. 16: 3235–40. doi:10.1080/01431169208904114.

 Mitchell, BG, O Holm-Hansen, C Stallings, and DA Kiefer.
 1987.
 RACER: Optical Prediction of Photobiological Properties.
 Antarctica Journal of the U.S.A.
 Review, pps.
-145–47.
+145–47. https://s3. amazonaws.com/Antarctica/AJUS/AJUSvXXIIn5/AJUSvXXIIn5p145.pdf [downloads a PDF]

 ## Conference Presentations ##